-When the sensor is connected to a measurement device with high input impedance, sensor output signals are not changed by shortening the cable or splicing on additional cable in the field.
-Tests have shown that if the input impedance of the measurements device is greater than 1 mega-ohm there is negligible effect on the calibration, even after adding up to 100 m of cable.
+Shortening or splicing on additional cable in the field is generally not a problem for the current output of the SQ-644.
+However, adding cable will result in a greater resistive load, which should be taken into consideration when determining the maximum resistive load that the sensor will drive (see section above on Compatible Measurement Devices).
 All Apogee sensors use shielded, twisted pair cable to minimize electromagnetic interference.
 For best measurements, the shield wire must be connected to an earth ground.
 This is particularly important when using the sensor with long lead lengths in electromagnetically noisy environments.